 - This is not a scam, if you want more information on why the City is conducting a refund, refer to the information below.
-The official City notice will ask you to send documents to the address noted here.
-Please ensure you mail all documents to this address:

 - W-9 Form – The W-9 Form is required to report to the IRS the portion of the refund that is related to interest.
 If you have any questions related to the W-9 form, please read the line by line instructions provided with the form.
-If you have further questions, please seek advice from a tax adviser.
+If you have further questions, please seek advice from a tax advisor.
 The City cannot provide tax advice.

 - Property owners are now divorced - both signatures are required on the Attestation and Acknowledgment Form.
 Each owner may submit a separate Attestation and Acknowledgment Form with their respective signatures.
 Once the City has two executed forms, it will issue a check made payable to both property owners.

 - Incorrect Spellings – If a mailing address is spelled incorrectly, please complete, sign and submit the Mailing Address Change Form, as noted above.
-Incorrect spellings is of the property address for which the refund is occurring will not impact the refund, and will not need to be updated unless it is also your mailing address.
+Incorrect spellings of the property address for which the refund is occurring will not impact the refund and will not need to be updated unless it is also your mailing address.

 Beach Parking Impact Fee Background Information:

 Pursuant to the California Superior Court’s order (the “Order”) in the Walker v.
 San Clemente matter, the City of San Clemente (the “City”) has begun the process of preparing to refund the appropriate property owners whose property was billed for the Beach Parking Impact Fee (the “BPIF”).
 The original payment of the fee may have been made by the current property owner, a prior property owner or the original developer.
 In any case, in accordance to the order, the property owner referencing the County Assessors Property Tax list on July 1, 2014 will be eligible for the refund.
-For your reference and for more information, please click on the following link to read the Order that the City is complying with.
+For your reference and for more information, please click on the following link to read the Order that the City is complying with

 Please refer to the following links that identify the property addresses that will be eligible for the refund.
 We have provided two different sets of data to identify these properties: 1) list of addresses with the date the BPIF was levied and the amount paid; 2) a map that identifies the properties eligible for the refund and the year the BPIF was collected.